vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

 ### Prepare a values.yaml file for local Docker installation without load balancer

-In this example we will deploy our traffic ingress mechanism, contour, with a ClusterIP configuration, and Knative to serve at localhost.
-You'll want to add these settings to a `values.yaml` file.
-As referenced in the Prerequisites, you'll also need to add a Docker registry for kpack to store buildpacks on.
-The example below is one method of configuring App-toolkit, feel free to adapt the configuration to reflect your own environment.
+In the following example, you will deploy our traffic ingress mechanism, Contour, with a ClusterIP configuration, and Knative to serve as localhost.
+You will add these settings to a `values.yaml` file, and add a Docker registry for kpack to store buildpacks on.
+This example is one method of configuring App-toolkit, feel free to adapt the configuration to reflect your environment.

 ```yaml
 contour: